 2.1.2 Metadata Gathering

-Metadata is a category of data which complement the raw accounting data and allows the portal to organize, categorize and impart new meaning to it.
+Metadata is a category of data that complements the raw accounting data and allows the portal to organize, categorize and impart new meaning to it.
 This metadata includes:

-Geographical Metadata: Country and NGI affiliation of sites Generally, this follows current borders, but there are important exceptions.
+Geographical Metadata: Country and NGI affiliation of sites.
+Generally, this follows current borders, but there are important exceptions.
 This is gathered from GOCDB using the GOG XML-based API.

 Topological Metadata: Sites are presented in trees, there are Country and NGI trees that correspond to geographical classifications, but there are also trees based on topological classifications like Tier1 and Tier2 sites, OSG sites and uncategorised sites.
 Inside Tier2 sites, the federation they belong to is also important and can trigger special code in some cases.
 Gathered from several sources, including OSG and WLCG databases.